SPV-413/IBM-Stock-Price-Prediction/README.md

 # IBM Stock Price Prediction (Time Series Forecasting)
 This project focuses on time series forecasting for predicting IBM stock prices using machine learning models.
-The dataset includes historical stock prices up to December 2023.
+The dataset includes historical stock prices up to August 2022.
 Accurate predictions can assist investors, financial analysts, and traders in making informed decisions, optimizing trading strategies, and managing risks.
 Additionally, this project serves as a practical application of machine learning in finance, demonstrating the effectiveness of different predictive models while providing insights into stock market behavior.

 ## Dataset Overview
 - **Source**: IBM